fr123k/terraform-wireguard-aws/README.md

 # Changes

 * setup travis build
+* send the wireguard elastic ip address and its public key via email with mailjet (optional)
+* securing the ssh port with wireguard VPN (optional)

 # Todos

 * support terraform workspaces to isolate travis build from local builds
-* build and aws ami image for wireguard (use packer for this maybe as part of this repo?)
+* build and AWS AMI image for wireguard (use packer for this maybe as part of this repo?)
-* make the email sending via mailjet optional and pass it from outside the wireguard module
+* make the email sending via Mailjet optional and pass it from outside the wireguard module
-* store the wireguard server public key outside of the VM (github/s3) so that the client can fetch it or send them vie email
-* configure the client ips and publickeys outside of terraform so that a change doesn't need a full recreation of the wireguard VM only a restart of the wireguard systemd service would be needed.
+* configure the client ip addresses and public keys outside of terraform so that a change doesn't need a full recreation of the wireguard VM only a restart of the wireguard systemd service would be needed.